 Capital gains tax (CGT) rates

 - Investors’ Relief.
-The main beneficiaries of this relief are external investors in unquoted trading companies who have had newly-subscribed shares.
+The main beneficiaries of this relief are investors in unquoted trading companies who have newlysubscribed shares but are not employees.